tu-delft-library/il-master-thesis-guide/book/intro.md

 ## Colophon

 ### About the authors
 This guide was created by the Education Support team from the TU Delft Library.
 The main author is Lisanne Walma.
+You can cite the reference as follows:

 ### Acknowledgements
-Thank you to all the reviewers involved in reviewing this guide.
+This guide has been created based on input from lecturers at the TU Delft faculties of Aerospace; Industrial Design Engineering; Electrical Engineering, Mathematics & Computer Science and Mechanical Engineering.
+We would like to thank all the lecturers who made time to be interviewed on their views on information skills for master students and educational needs.

+We would like to thank in particular the lecturers from AE and IDE and the Spice team for their support in co-creating the pilot version of the guide.

 ### Sources
 The sources that were used for this guide are referenced at the end of each section.